-Functional fillers are widely used in plastics and the trend is for ever increasing use of fillers driven by several factors.
+Functional fillers are widely used in plastics and the trend is for ever-increasing use of fillers driven by several factors.
 Firstly, fillers allow for plastic materials with a much wider range of properties including properties not normally associated with plastics, such as high electrical conductivity or thermal conductivity.
-Functional fillers can be used to reinforce plastics, for example fillers like talc and glass fiber have allowed polypropylene to compete successfully in the engineering polymers market.
-Almost all plastics are made from petroleum feedstock and the price of plastics inexorably increases as abundance of oil and gas declines.
+Functional fillers can be used to reinforce plastics, for example, fillers like talc and glass fibre have allowed polypropylene to compete successfully in the engineering polymers market.
+Almost all plastics are made from petroleum feedstock and the price of plastics inexorably increases as an abundance of oil and gas declines.
 In contrast, mineral fillers are abundant and filler prices climb at a much slower pace, with the consequence that filled plastics become more commercially attractive year after year.
 The same resins are available to all but by understanding fillers and other additives well, one can craft formulations that outperform.

 While there are whole books devoted to this subject, it can be rather hard to learn from them because they contain too much information and it is spread over hundreds of pages.
 I know because I own most of them and have helped write a few.
 The books are great if you are already an expert and are looking for more detail on a narrow topic, but are of little help for anyone else.
 Therefore, this article will give an overview of the whole topic, in a concise manner, with links to more detailed pages on individual topics.
 Furthermore, it is written from a practical standpoint, with an intentional avoidance of equations and other theoretical nonsense, which does nothing to improve understanding of materials or how to design them.

 Particles can have many shapes, but for simplicity, we can put them in three groups.